WalshyDev/Discord-Spotify-RPC/README.md

 # Install

-This requires NodeJS 8.0.0 or higher.
+This requires NodeJS 8.0.0 or higher which can be downloaded from [here](https://nodejs.org/en/download/) and Git which can be downloaded from [here](https://git-scm.com/).

 Download the zip, extract to a directory then open CMD in that directory and run `npm i` and let npm install the packages.